jwn2/whelper/README.md

     beget
     begin

+## Possible improvements
+1. A MVC redesign with a Swift UI view.
+2. Keep of list of past solutions and eliminate them from the list returned.

 ## Acknowledgements
 Thanks to Mikey Ward, author of *Swift Programming: The Big Nerd Ranch Guide*. whelper is based on wordlasso from his book.
 Thanks to Garrett Sholtes who published a [wordle solution list](https://gist.github.com/scholtes/94f3c0303ba6a7768b47583aff36654d)